 Residency placement is a competitive process.
 In addition to completion of a Master’s or a Doctoral degree from an ACAOM-accredited higher education institution, such as NUNM, candidates must demonstrate professionalism, maturity, commitment to serve, excellent clinical abilities, and an aptitude for self-directed learning.

 The number of individuals who access acupuncture and Chinese medicine is steadily growing.
 As a result, there is an increasing need to educate the public and support the field of Chinese medicine through a postgraduate clinical training program.

 Apply to the AOM Residency Program

-It is the candidate’s responsibility to have all portions of the application completed and submitted by 5 p.m. on April 28, 2017.
+We have extended the deadline for the private clinic residency to June 12, 2017.
+It is the candidate’s responsibility to have all portions of the application completed and submitted by 5 p.m. on June 12, 2017.